 Policymakers should support further study of the safety and efficacy of particular complementary and alternative medicine treatments.

 Medical research on, and use of, Cannabis

 AARP supports the medical use of cannabinoids for older adults, as allowed by state laws.
 This policy is intended to support the rights of older people to work with their health care providers to access cannabinoids for medical purposes in those states where such use has been approved.

 AARP also supports further clinical research on the medical use of cannabinoids to help alleviate both the symptoms of disease and the side effects of the treatment for diseases, particularly those that affect older adults such as cancer, Parkinson’s, Alzheimer’s disease and other dementias and multiple sclerosis.

 The DEA’s classification of marijuana as a Schedule I controlled substance deters the medical use and scientific study of cannabinoids.
-Federal officials should examine options to allow THC, CBD and other cannabinoids for medical treatment and further clinical research.
+Federal officials should examine options to allow THC, CBD and other cannabinoids, for medical treatment and further clinical research, as appropriate.

 Medical decisions about pain and symptom management should be made between the patient and his or her health care provider and appropriately balance clinical evidence of benefit and harm, the patient’s preferences and values and any laws that may apply.

 The federal government should ensure that its research on pain management takes into consideration cultural differences in attitudes toward pain management, as well as racial and ethnic disparities in the use of pharmacological agents to control pain.